drashtishah/test/README.md

 Research often includes simple modifications on different datasets and a ton of iterations again and again.
 This code is designed to be flexible.
 You can change input file names and number of CpG sites in 'config.py' file and re-run analysis as needed.

 ## Setup before running the analysis
-- The code uses FastQC,
+- The code uses FastQC, Samtools, Bamtools, BWA, and GATK4.
 - You can run "make install" in the terminal to install the required Python packages.
 - Make sure that all the data is in a folder called 'data'.
 This folder must be in the same directory as 'data_analysis' and 'ngs' Jupyter notebooks.
 Ensure that the filenames you used match those in the 'config.py' file.